buzco/gr8success/src/products/breeze-o-gr8-success-air-freshener.md

   "Got Laid with it!" - Nobody, yet.
 shopify_embed: www.gr8success.xyz
 product_specs: Smells like gr8 success.
-No but seriously, it smells like the color green, we can't really explain it
+No but seriously, it smells like the color green, we can't really explain it.
 size_guide_graph: /img/rotating_logo_buzco.gif
 ---